-The Group's risk management framework is outlined in its Enterprise Risk Management Policy ("ERM Policy").
+The Group's risk management framework is outlined in its Enterprise Risk Management Policy.
 It is the policy of the Group to achieve best practices in the management of all significant risks that threatens to adversely impact the Group, which includes its business strategies, operation & key functional areas, employees, assets and its customers.
-The Group adopts the COSO ERM methodology to cultivate and promote the risk ownership and continuous monitoring of key risks identified.
+The Group adopts the COSO Enterprise Risk Management ("ERM") methodology to cultivate and promote the risk ownership and continuous monitoring of key risks identified.

-During the financial year, the Group had formalised an ERMC which is headed by the Group General Manager.
-The team comprises of Strategic Business Unit ("SBU") heads together with key management and is assisted by the internal auditors to determine and communicate policy, objectives, procedures and guidelines.
-The Committee also directs and monitor the implementation of ERM practices and performance throughout the Group.
-The ERMC had also presented its Enterprise Risk Management Policy Statement and Objectives which was tabled and approved by the Board.
+The Board through the ERM Committee ("ERMC") will continually reviews risk management framework and ensures appropriate action is taken to remedy any significant weaknesses identified from the review.
+The ERMC is headed by the Group General Manager and comprises of Strategic Business Unit ("SBU") heads together with key management and is assisted by the Internal Auditors to determine and communicate policy, objectives, procedures and guidelines.
+The ERMC also directs and monitor the implementation of ERM practices and performance throughout the Group.
+The ERMC had also presented its ERM Policy Statement and Objectives which was tabled and approved by the Board.